 Written by French author Antoine de Saint-Exupéry and first published in 1943, the work has become one of the most well-known and universally treasured children’s books from the 20th century, having sold more than 200 million copies today in roughly 300 languages.

 Conceived and brought to life in a series of fantastical Swedish-language children’s books and comics by Finnish-born, Swedish-speaking author Tove Jansson, the Moomins (Mumin in Swedish) are a family of lighthearted and whimsical hippopotamus-looking creatures with large snouts who live an idyllic life in their home in Moominvalley.
-Behind their peaceful lifestyle of sleeping and eating are deeper, Jansson questions societal taboos and weaves in deeper, philosophical messages about the nature of family.
+Behind the characters’ peaceful lifestyle of sleeping and eating, Jansson questions societal taboos and weaves in deeper, philosophical messages about the nature of family.

 The series inspired a Moomin museum and theme park in Finland and has been adapted and incorporated into theatre, magazines and television in more than 60 countries around the world.